vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics-prereq.md

 following:

 1. Create or update the resource group
-2. Create or update registry
+2. Create or update Azure Container Registry
 3. Builds and deploy container images to registry
 4. Create SQL, adds firewall rules and creates database
-5. Imports existing data to SQL, prepares connection string to be used later
+5. Imports existing data to SQL, prepares connection string for the application to be used later
+6. creates (or updates) application insights, prepares connection strings for the app
-6. Create or update container app with latest image from registry
+7. Create container app with latest image from registry

 It takes 6 parameters (or you can use default values where applicable):